TORO - Tree-based netwORk Optimizer

 Logfile Format

-A set of simple text messages to represent nodes (VERTEX) and edges (EDGE) of the graph.
+A set of simple text messages to represent nodes and edges of the graph.
+Note that examples files are in the repository.
+See folder data.

-VERTEX id x y orientation (A 2D node in the graph - toro(2d))
+The vertices are specified as follws: VERTEX2 id x y orientation (A 2D node in the graph)

-EDGE observed_vertex_id observing_vertex_id forward sideward rotate cov_ff cov_fs cov_ss cov_rr cov_fr cov_sr (A 2D-edge in the graph. cov_xx are the covariance entries of the constraint - toro(2d))
+EDGE2 observed_vertex_id observing_vertex_id forward sideward rotate inf_ff inf_fs inf_ss inf_rr inf_fr inf_sr (A 2D-edge in the graph. inf_xx are the information matrix entries of the constraint)

 EQUIV id1 id2 (Equivalence constraints between nodes.
-It merges the node id1 and id2 wrt to the constraint between both vertices. - toro(2d) and toro3d)
+It merges the node id1 and id2 wrt to the constraint between both vertices.)

 Type of Map